massimocaprinali/cloud-foundry-public/autoscaling.md

    The following metric types are supported:
    * `Memoryused` is the amount of memory that is used by your app. `Memoryused` is specified in MB.
-   * `Memoryutil` specifies the memory that is used by the app as a percentage of the total memory quota allocated to the app.
-For example, if the app is using 100MB, and the memory quota is 200MB, the memory utilization is 50%.
+   * `Memoryutil` specifies the memory that is used by the app as a percentage of the total memory quota that is allocated to the app.
+For example, if the app is using 100 MB, and the memory quota is 200 MB, the memory utilization is 50%.
    * `Cpu`, is the CPU percentage that is used by the app. `Cpu` is specified in percentage.
 The CPU utilization can be affected by the total workload of the hosting hardware and other factors.
    * `Responsetime` is the average amount of time that the app takes to respond to a request.  `Responsetime` is specified in `ms` (milliseconds).
-   * `Throughput` is the total number of the requests that are processed in a given time period. `Throughput` is specified in `rps` (requests per second).
+   * `Throughput` is the total number of the requests that are processed in a time period. `Throughput` is specified in `rps` (requests per second).
    * `Custom_metric` is your own custom metric.
 The `Custom_metric` name can be any alphanumeric value.
-When emitting the corresponding metric to the App Autoscaler, autoscaling is triggered.
+Autoscaling is triggered when the corresponding metric is emitted to the App Autoscaler.
 For more information, see the [custom metric usage guide](https://github.com/cloudfoundry/app-autoscaler/tree/develop/docs#auto-scale-your-application-with-custom-metrics){: external}.

    In addition to specifying the metric type, specify an operator, threshold, breach duration, adjustment, and cooldown period values.

-   When the threshold is continuously breached during the breach duration period, and the cooldown period has not elapsed, the App AutoScaler triggers the defined scaling action adjusting the number or percentage of app instances.
+   When the threshold is continuously breached during the breach duration period, and beyond the cooldown period, the App AutoScaler triggers the defined autoscaling action.
+The number or percentage of app instances is adjusted.

    * The operator can be `>=`, `>`, `<=`, or `<`.
    * The threshold must be a numeric value.